kromych/disarm64/Readme.md

 ### Using the decoder

-To decode instructions apssed on the command line:
+To decode instructions passed on the command line:

 ```sh
 disarm64 -v insn 0x1a000001,0xa,0xa,0xa,0xa